Carplizzy/2-carxiesambro-SudokuPuzzle/README.md

 ## Team: Elizabeth Carpenter, Sophie Xie, Vyrakaknyka Sambo, Seth Brown

 ## Sudoku Puzzle Part B Project Description
 This project extends the foundation for a Sudoku puzzle solver by implementing a complete recursive backtracking solution.
-The program reads Sudoku puzzles from an input file, stores the puzzle in a 9x9 board, maintains row, column and 3x3 square conflict information using the Improved Conflict Counts Approach, prints the board and conflicts.
-It also checks whether the puzzle has been solved.
+The program reads Sudoku puzzles from an input file, stores the puzzle in a 9x9 board, and maintains row, column and 3x3 square conflict information using the Improved Conflict Counts Approach.
+It prints the board and conflict data, locates blank cells, and checks legal digit placement.
+The solver uses recursive backtracking to fill in all empty cells, counts every recursive call made during the solving process, prints each fully solved puzzle, and reports both the total and average recursion counts across all puzzles.
+The solver is designed to find exactly one valid solution for each puzzle without using exit.

 ## Build Instructions
 Compile the project using: